Onuachu returns to scoring form with Genk's winning goal in Belgian Cup | Goal.com

 They travel to KV Oostende for their next league fixture on Saturday.

-John van den Brom's side are third in the Belgian top-flight table with 43 points after 26 games - 17 points behind leaders Club Brugge.
+John van den Brom's side is third in the Belgian top-flight table with 43 points after 26 games - 17 points behind leaders Club Brugge.